YaokunLin/ActuaryProgrammer/docs/CLOUD_FUNCTION_README.md

 > **NOTE**
 >
-> The name we import our function as is important.
+> The import name of our function is important.
 This is the name that we will be
 > targeting in our next step.
 If, for instance, you imported `bar as core_bar` or something
 > along those lines, you would need to note "core_bar" as the function target for configuration
 > going forward.